 - From The New World lets Curvy Hilda learn the same attack... and when facing Bonus Boss Q the Great (Joachim himself), protection from instant death is again required.

 - In Persona 4 Chie Satonaka has a follow-up attack named "Galactic Punt" which can launch enemies into the sky.
-It is a one-hit kill for regular enemies.
+It's a One-Hit Kill on regular enemies.
+Major bosses arbitrarily are struck with a slightly different attack called Galaxy Kick, which just deals a lot of damage.

 - In Skyrim, giants are usually peaceful, but won't hesitate to smash players who mess with them into orbit with their clubs.